chaitanya1330/Three-Tier-Ansible/README.md

-# Three-Tier-Ansible
+# Playbooks Located in Master Branch
-This is a python Three tier archietecture which is deployed through Ansible Playbooka
+This is a python Three tier archietecture which is deployed through Ansible Playbooks